MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netadaptergetnetluid.md

 ----------

 *Adapter* [in]
-The NDIS adapter object that the client created in a prior call to [**NetAdapterCreate**](netadaptercreate.md).
+The network adapter object that the client created in a prior call to [**NetAdapterCreate**](netadaptercreate.md).

 Return value
 ------------

-Returns the NET_LUID for the specified net adapter object.
+Returns the NET_LUID for the specified NETADAPTER object.

 Requirements
 ------------